hazelfazel/tuersteher/README.md

 <h2>About</h2>

 Türsteher is a free powerful Windows kernel driver for comprehensive application control, formerly known as executable white- and blacklisting.
 Türsteher works according to the exclusion principle using an allowlist (formerly known as a whitelist): All explicitly allowed executables run as desired.
 Türsteher also supports a blocklist (formerly known as a blacklist) where you can specify executables to block.
 In addition Türsteher supports parent - child rules, so you can specify what executable an application is allowed to start.
 The driver also support command line rules.
 This is a very powerful option for malware analysis.
 We used Türsteher for many years to quickly track down the path of infection without need for a sophisticated analysis environment.
 Türsteher also helped us to examine software issues on big scaled installations.
-Türsteher can also be used to enforce software license management, interface control etc.
+Türsteher can also be used to enforce software license management, interface- and device control etc.

 Türsteher is just a kernel driver without any additional bulk.
 Türsteher has a damn small binary footprint and is ultra-fast.
 It does not collect any telemetry data, nor does it require any internet connection to function.
-Through its simple and solid architecture you have control.
+Through its simple and solid design YOU have full control.
 It complies with GDPR.
-You may easily write your own additional tools.
+You may easily write your own additional admin tools and scripts.

-In my opinion Tuersteher is one of the best performing such driver one can have.
-It enables you to not just block uninteded applications it is also possible to block drivers for unwanted hardware (aka device control).
+Türsteher supports 32-bit and 64-bit Editions of Windows starting with Windows 7.
+Türsteher even runs on current Windows Server, including Windows Server Core!

 <h2>Disclaimer</h2>